paulfri/bufu/README.md

 # => {:err, "Object Not Found"}
 ```

-You can also use a default API key in the system environment (probably the application environment too, at some point).
+You can also use a default API key in the application environment or system environment.

 ```elixir
 System.put_env("GIANT_BOMB_API_KEY", "abc123")